 Runout problems can often be corrected by "match-mounting" the tire on the wheel (rotating the tire so the tire high spot is over the rim low spot).
 Also, rotate and wiggle each wheel by hand to check for excessive play or noise from the wheel bearings.

 Tires can sometimes go out of balance almost immediately if the tire slips (turns) on its rim.
 This can happen if someone uses a lubricant such as silicone on the tire bead or rim when mounting tires on aluminum alloy wheels.
 Hard braking or acceleration can cause the tire to rotate on the rim, destroying the original balance.

-To accurately balance tires and wheels, you need an up-to-date spin balancer that can achieve both static (at rest) and dynamic (in motion) balance.
-Old fashioned bubble balancers could do a decent job of achieving static balance, but dynamic balance can only be achieved with a spin balancer.
+To accurately balance tires and wheels, an electronic spin balancer that can achieve both static (at rest) and dynamic (in motion) balance should be used.
+Old fashioned bubble balancers can do a decent job of achieving static balance, but dynamic balance can only be achieved with a spin balancer.
 This is especially important with today's larger, wider, heavier tire and rim packages and absolutely essential for run-flat tires that have thicker, stiffer sidewalls.